Golden age of American animation

-The golden age of American animation was a period in the history of U.S. animation that began with the popularization of sound cartoons in 1928 and gradually ended in the late 1960s, where theatrical animated shorts began losing popularity to the newer medium of television animation, produced on cheaper budgets and in a more limited animation style by companies such as Hanna-Barbera, UPA, Jay Ward Productions, and DePatie-Freleng.
+The golden age of American animation was a period that began with the popularization of sound synchronized cartoons in 1928, and gradually ended throughout the 1960s when theatrical animated cartoon film shorts started to lose popularity to the newer medium of television.
+Animated media from after the golden age, especially on television, were produced on cheaper budgets and with more limited techniques between the late 1950s and the mid-1980s.